 Table of Contents

-- Other top tips for a cherry blossom itinerary
+- Other top tips for seeing cherry blossoms in Japan

 Cherry blossom season is short and difficult to predict with complete accuracy.
 Across Japan it occurs from late January in the subtropical islands of Okinawa through to May in the northern reaches of Hokkaido.
 So if you plan to travel around the country you need to pick destinations with a similar elevation and latitude if you want a chance to follow the flow of cherry blossoms as their buds burst.